aws-deepracer/ude/README.md

 ## Installation

-To install the UDE toolkit, use `pip install ude`.
+To install the UDE toolkit, run the `pip install ude`command.

 Python 3.6, 3.7, 3.8, and 3.9 are supported on Linux, Windows, and macOS.